 There’s this great quote from Einstein, where he talks about how trying to understand reality is like trying to understand the mechanism of a closed watch.
 You can see the face, and the hands moving, and even hear the ticking—that’s the virtual-reality-experience—but you can never open the case to see how it all works.

-So, just as Einstein made clear with his watch analogy, whatever theory we come up with, we can never know actual reality using the rational mind.
+So, as Einstein made clear with his watch analogy, we can never know actual reality using the rational mind.
 But, what if we go solely on our direct experience?

 Then there is simply this spontaneously arising virtual-reality.
 To talk about there being or not being some other, hidden reality, that this virtual-reality supposedly re-presents, is to go into mental concepts and ideas.
 If we stay with our direct experience alone, then this virtual-reality IS actual reality.